Dr. Aaron Denlinger, Ph.DLatin & Bible Teacher

 Dr. Denlinger and his wife Louise have three children—Kaitrin, Geneva, and Austin—and a slightly neurotic but much loved dog named Oakley.

-Mrs. Jen Hoos, BA 6th Grade Bible, Literature, and History
+Mrs. Jen Hoos, BABible, Literature, and History (6th Grade)

 Jennifer Hoos received her B.A. in History from the Master's University in Santa Clarita, California and studied Elementary Education at Biola University.